 This Article of the Constitution ensures right to life and personal dignity, therefore the article has a crucial role to play in a person’s life except for the procedure established by law.

-Prima facie the Bill might stand in contradiction of this Article as reproduction is a question of individual liberty.
+Prima facie the Population Control Bill, 2020 might stand in contradiction of this Article as reproduction is a question of individual liberty.
 Nevertheless, the Bill might infringe the newly recognized un-enumerated Right to Privacy of an individual.

 Nonetheless, if observed from the flip side the Bill cannot be held to be violative of Article 21 that the essence of this right is enjoyment of a quality life by people.
 Indeed this Bill attempts to achieve the same by keeping a check on the rapidly increasing population of the country and promoting family planning program.

-Furthermore, if the question arises that the child is deprived of his Right to Life by way of the restrictions imposed in the Bill.
+Furthermore, if the question arises that the child is deprived of his Right to Life by way of the restrictions imposed in the Population Control Bill, 2020.
 Then, the point to be noted here is, ‘Right to Life’ extends only to a person whereas an unborn child in the womb holds the status of ‘foetus’ according to the definition provided under Pre-Natal Diagnostic Techniques (Regulation and Prevention of Misuse) Act, 1994.

 India is proud for having the youngest population in the world, but augmenting population is putting pressure on India’s limited natural resources.
-The Bill will be applied to all irrespective of gender, caste or religion.
+The Population Control Bill, 2020 will be applied to all irrespective of gender, caste or religion.
 The priority of this Bill is to stabilize the growth rate of the population.
 Further, the bill may affect the marginalized groups of our society and can raise issue on the basis of religion.

 Another point worth noticing is that after implementing one-child policy, now China badly wants to rise in birth rates shore up its falling labour force as for development it is necessary to maintain the ageing population.
 The role of population growth in our current economy shall be examined more closely.
-The other questions in issue shall also be examined carefully such as, will this Bill help in growth of our GDP?
+The other questions in issue shall also be examined carefully such as, will Population Control Bill, 2020 help in growth of our GDP?

 - Javed v.
 State of Haryana; Writ Petition (civil) 302 of 2001